tbidne/shrun/faq.md

 # FAQ

+## If I don't run multiple commands all that often, does shrun hold any value?

+I use `shrun` all the time for single-commands if they are going to take at least several minutes.
+Reasons:

+- Desktop notifications means I can "fire-and-forget" commands.
+That is, I can run a command in one window, switch windows/desktops to do something else, then be notified when the command finishes.
+Otherwise I have to manually switch back to check if the command finished, which is mildly annoying.

+- Automatic file logging often makes debugging failures easier.
+I don't know about you, but I much prefer searching a file for relevant logs, rather than scrolling (possibly large) terminal output.
+The `--file-log-delete-on-success` option makes this workflow even nicer, as we do not leave log files around unless something goes wrong.

+- I find having a running timer psychologically reassuring, not to mention useful if I have any idea of how long a command _should_ take.

 ## What if a command needs sudo?

 Commands _can_ receive `stdin`, so running e.g. `shrun "sudo some command"` will launch the sudo prompt.
 From there we can type the password and hit `enter` as usual.